 7) Announce results.
 When the incident is resolved, make an announcement to the same people and organizations originally contacted.

-* State the PURPOSE of the letter in 25 words or less.
+7) State the purpose of the letter in 25 words or less.

 3) Donate well-written books or audio cassettes about Islam to the local public and school libraries.

 5) Join, start, or donate to a local CAIR chapter.